deckhouse/deckhouse/modules/030-cloud-provider-gcp/docs/CONFIGURATION.md

 ---
-title: "Сloud provider — GCP: configuraton"
+title: "Сloud provider — GCP: configuration"
 ---

 The module is configured automatically based on the chosen placement strategy (the `GCPClusterConfiguration` custom resource).
 In most cases, you do not have to configure the module manually.